siddhartha-gadgil/DeptWeb/_seminars/2019/2019-06-10-samarpita-ray.md

 series-suffix: defence
 ---
 An ordinary ring may be expressed as a preadditive category with a single object.
-Accordingly, as introduced by B. Mitchel, an arbitrary small preadditive category may be understood as a "ring with several objects".
+Accordingly, as introduced by B. Mitchell, an arbitrary small preadditive category may be understood as a "ring with several objects".
 In this respect, for a Hopf algebra H, an H-category will denote an "H-module algebra with several objects" and a co-H-category will denote an  "H-comodule algebra with several objects".